shubham16g/multi_image_picker_view/README.md

   addMoreBuilder: (context, pickerCallback) {
     // return custom card or item widget which should call the pickerCallback when user clicks on it },
+  addButtonTitle: /* Default title for AddButton */,
+  addMoreButtonTitle: /* Default title for AddMoreButton */,
   gridDelegate: /* Your SliverGridDelegate */,
   draggable: /* true or false, images can be reorderd by dragging by user or not, default true */,
   onDragBoxDecoration: /* BoxDecoration when item is dragging */,